Downloads CHELSA version 2.1 High Resolution Climatologies from server

 Character.
 Only required if saving the report to file.
 A file path to the sub directory where the model output will be stored.
 Should be used with the

-function (i.e. with '/' instead of '\').
-If this sub directory does not already exist and should be created by the function, setcreate.dir
+file.path()function (i.e. with '/' instead of '\').
+If this sub directory does not already exist and should be created by the function, setcreate.dir= TRUE.
+This will create a folder from the last part of the filepath inmypath.- create.dir

 Logical.
 Should the last element of